FrancisVila/MFT_convert/content/en/docs/SecureTransport/Web_Client_Config_Guide/add_mod_lang.md

     "title": "Add and modify languages",
     "linkTitle": "Add and modify languages",
     "weight": "70"
-}The <span class="mc-variable SecureTransport_Variables.st_web_client variable">ST Web Client</span> is installed with some predefined languages.
+}The is installed with some predefined languages.
 The translations for the predefined languages are located in the `C/locales` folder.

 Each translation has a language code folder which contains a JSON file with the translated labels.
 For example, the English translation is in the `C/locales/en/translation.json` file.

 ## Add a supported language

-The default translations that are part of <span class="mc-variable SecureTransport_Variables.st_web_client variable">ST Web Client</span> installation should not be altered.
+The default translations that are part of installation should not be altered.
 You cannot add new languages in the same location as the default ones.
 They must be added in the `custom` folder.

 To add the Bulgarian language: